Satisfaction of search error

 In emergency medicine, satisfaction of search errors are referred to as premature closure 3.
-This may entail identifying two or more totally independent pathologies or two or more findings which together take a case from a differential list to a definitive diagnosis.
+This may entail identifying two or more totally independent pathologies or two or more findings which together take a case from a differential list to a definitive diagnosis 5.

 Perceptual capture of attention

-The theory that one identifies an abnormality halts a search early, is only one of the many theories into how SOS errors occur.
+The theory that after one identifies an abnormality, a reader halts a search early, is only one of the many theories into how satisfaction of search errors occur.
 Studies have suggested that an initial captured lesion/abnormality may divert precise cognitive attention leading to perceptual errors rather than search errors 4.

 - 1. Kim YW, Mansfield LT.
 Fool me twice: delayed diagnoses in radiology with emphasis on perpetuated errors.
 AJR Am J Roentgenol.
 2014;202 (3): 465-70. doi:10.2214/AJR.13.11493 - Pubmed citation

 - 2. Ashman CJ, Yu JS, Wolfman D. Satisfaction of search in osteoradiology.
 AJR Am J Roentgenol.
 2000;175 (2): 541-4. doi:10.2214/ajr.175.2.1750541 - Pubmed citation